aws-samples/aws-devops-pipeline-accelerator/aws-codepipeline/terraform/README.md

 ```

 ## Creating Pipeline with all the Stages defined
 * Update and validate the `pipeline-modules/terraform.tfvars`
+* Create a Docker image as directed here and update the **builder_image** variable defined in `pipeline-modules/terraform.tfvars`
 * Execute below commands :
     * terraform init
     * terraform plan